The German-led Community of Interest on Strategy & Defence focuses on the phenomena of hybrid conflicts and warfare from a war studies perspective.

 Technology is one of the main drivers of hybrid warfare and hybrid war theories.
 The Hybrid Warfare Future and Technologies project (HYFUTEC II) aims to expand existing theories of dual-use (civ-mil) technologies to address technological risks and opportunities for malign hybrid actors.

 Cyber Power in Hybrid Warfare (CPH)

-COI S&D initiated its workstrand on Cyber Power in Hybrid Warfare/Conflict (CPH) in 2019.
-The main objective of this workstrand is to raise awareness of, identify and address relevant strategic questions and issues regarding cyber power and the cyber domain in the context of hybrid conflict/warfare.
-The workstrand focuses in particular on identified research gaps at the interface between hybrid warfare/conflict and the cyber domain.
-The endeavour includes the identification of potential stakeholders – contributors to the creation of a network of experts on the topic, with an emphasis on participation by the military, academia and industry.
-The CPH workstrand got underway with a symposium in Helsinki (Nov 2019) and will include annual events.
+The goal of this workstrand is to identify, raise awareness of, and address relevant strategic questions and issues regarding cyber power and the cyber domain in the context of hybrid conflicts and warfare.
+The workstrand focuses in particular on identified research gaps at the interface between hybrid conflicts, hybrid warfare and the cyber domain.
+For this purpose, it conducts workshops with experts, hosts webinars, and holds an Annual Symposium in Helsinki.

 Comparative “hybrid” strategy/policy document analysis (StratDoc Analysis)

 The StratDoc Analysis workstrand aims at a better mutual understanding of interpretations of and reactions to hybrid challenges based on a systematic inventory-taking and comparative analysis of member states’ policies and strategies.
 It seeks to identify commonalities and differences in thinking in order to arrive at a common understanding.
 Through the collection and presentation of lessons learned and best practices, it provides mutual inspiration and practical assistance for updating national strategy and policy documents.